 Best for excellent credit: Blue Cash Preferred Card from American Express

 If you have excellent credit and you’re looking for a credit card that offers great cash back rewards, the Blue Cash Preferred Card from American Express (a NextAdvisor advertiser) is for you.
 This cards earns 6% cash back at supermarkets (on up to $6,000/year, then 1% after that), 3% cash back at gas stations and select departments stores as well as 1% cash back on all other purchases.
+American Express also has a limited-time offer that will earn cardholders 10% cash back at U.S. restaurants for the first 6 months of card membership (up to $200 back, then it’s 1%).
+Note that you must apply by May 3, 2017 to get this limited-time offer.
 Plus, if you spend $1,000 in the first 3 months, you’ll earn a $150 bonus!
 Although the Blue Cash Preferred Card from American Express does have a $95 annual fee, cardholders will enjoy a 12-month 0% intro APR on purchases and balance transfers (with a 3% balance transfer fee).
 If you’d prefer a card with no annual fee that offers similar rewards, you may want to check out its sister card, the Blue Cash Everyday Card from American Express.

 Best for good credit: Chase Freedom – $150 Bonus